echen333/cp-workshop/1_setup.md

    }
    ```

-2. Press `Ctrl-B` or `Cmd-B` on Mac.
-A black terminal window should popup with the output Hello World!.
+2. Compile and run the code according to the instructions in the [VS Code setup guide](./appendix/vscode.md).
+You should see the output "Hello World" in your terminal.

 Now let's [solve our first problem](./2_solve_your_first_problem.md)!